 Raising the AFT (roof)

-Full information can be found here.
+Full information can be found here and also here.
 When people tell you to make sure the handbrake is on, this is why – there is a small switch at the back which has to be on before the roof can be raised or lowered.

 (Click on image to enlarge)